lxvs/jg/README.md

 #### Description

-Output a list of modified/added/removed files, with leading numbers before each line, `/` replaced by `\`, to the clipboard.
+Output a list of modified/added/deleted/renamed/copied files of **staged** changes, with leading numbers before each line.

-If there are staged changes, it will ignore the changes not staged.
-If there is no changes, it will compare with the 2nd last commit.

 For example, you